JLumb/PlanetAgainstPlastic/README.md

         As a first time visitor, I want to understand the motive of the webpage right away and be entrigued to learn more.

-            One of the first things you see when you open the webpage is the about us section which clearly describes what the website is focused on
+            One of the first things you see when you open the webpage is the about us section which grabs your attention and clearly describes what the website is focused on.

     * Returning Visitor
         As a returning visitor, I want to be able to explore further through social media links.